Interestment’s 100 Greatest TV Shows of All Time, 1-100

 Faking It – the ultimate underdog story – normal folk attempt to pass themselves off as something to write home about, while conclusively proving that a life of riches and success is really all down to blagging.

-Flight of the Concords – the first real glimpse into the jumbo-gentrified world of hipster New York, pre-dating Girls, Broad City, Master of None, High Maintenance and the rest.
-Also very funny.
+Flight of the Concords – the first real glimpse into the gentrified world of hipster New York, pre-dating Girls, Broad City, Master of None, High Maintenance and the rest.

 Press Gang – from a time when print publishing actually meant something, these pint-sized hacks were out there making a difference.
 Paul Reynolds, who played Colin, has since gone on to play FOUR different characters on Casualty.
 A diverse, and seemingly very forgettable, actor.